giellalt/lang-krl/README.md

 other licencing choices.

-Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-krl) for the Karelian language by using the [Divvun Installer](http://divvun.no)
+Install proofing tools and [keyboards](https://github.com/giellalt/keyboard-krl) for the Viena Karelian language by using the [Divvun Installer](http://divvun.no)

 Download and test speller files
 -------------------------------